suncoast-devs/handbook/lessons/react-intro/index.md

 import React from 'react'
 ```

-This line tells the script we are going to use `React` and it activates the
+This line tells the script we are going to use `React`, and it activates the
 `JSX` template process.

 Next, we will make our component: